 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.

 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
-A tank endorsement is required for certain vehicles that transport liquids or gases.
-The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement may also be required when the vehicle transports hazardous liquids or gases.
+See Section 8 of this manual.

 Drivers who need the hazardous materials endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
 Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
 To do so is a crime.
-When stopped, you will be cited and you will not be allowed to drive your truck..
+When stopped, you will be cited and you will not be allowed to drive your truck further.
 It will cost you time and money.
 A failure to placard when needed may risk your life and others if you have an accident.
 Emergency help will not know of your hazardous cargo.